hmjatt/typescript-angular-research-project/README.md

    npx jsdoc -c jsdoc.json
    ```

-2. Open the generated `index.html` file in your browser to view the full documentation.
+2. Open the generated `index.html` file in the browser to view the full documentation.

 ---